ncramp/XSLT/README.md

-# XSLT on the modern web
+# XSLT for the modern web
 DRAFT for a long-read text on how to use basic XSLT with Javascript and PHP in a website context in 2023.
 This is a live digital-first text with examples.

 # Scope